-With thirty years of experience in conservation areas and listed building projects, we’re the local experts to help you with your project and advise on the consent and planning permission specified in the Estate’s Residents’ Handbook.
+With thirty years of experience in conservation areas and listed building projects, we’re your local experts and advisors on getting the consent and planning permission you’ll need for your build.

 With no rural village in Edgbaston prior to the 1700s, the majority of the few houses that existed then were scattered around the area, most thickly near the crossing of Chad Brook by Harborne Road.